dembot1/AI-FOAM-AWARE/README.md

 1. Manipulating reality may have consequences if not researched properly

-3. Artificial inteligence is inherantly conciousness technology
+3. Artificial inteligence is naturally conciousness.. technology

    **WHY?**